 Robert Jetton, Camcore Research Associate Professor, and Andy Whittier, Camcore Research Associate, are working to restore ash forest resources, by breeding and deploying EAB-resistant stock.
 To do this, they are collecting a lot of seeds.

 Forestry and Environmental Resources researchers Lilian Matallana, Jack Wang, José Jimenez and Edwin Lauer, joined other young global researchers in Sweden for seminars on sustainable forestry leading up to the Wallenberg Prize presentation with Ron Sederoff.

-Two Forestry and Environmental Resources post-doctoral researchers, Lilian Matallana and Jack Wang, and two doctoral students, José Jimenez and Edwin Lauer, joined 33 other global researchers at the Symposium and Young Researchers’ Poster Session leading up to the Wallenberg Prize presentation in Stockholm, Sweden.
+Two Forestry and Environmental Resources post-doctoral researchers, Lilian Matallana and Jack Wang, and two doctoral students, José Jimenez and Edwin Lauer, joined 33 other young global researchers in Sweden for seminars and networking sessions leading up to the Wallenberg Prize presentation.

 O Christmas Tree, How Lovely Are Thy Branches that Retain Needles

 Forestry and Environmental Resources Post-Doctoral Research Scholar Lilian Matallana is trying to improve the quality of Fraser fir in the North Carolina Christmas tree market by pinpointing the gene responsible for needle retention.